ubc-cpsc455-2024S/project-16_dev_dynasty/README.md

 ### Standard Requirements

-❗ **User Account Setup and Management** - allow administrators to create accounts with different permission levels and allow them to login and logout.
+❗ **User Account Setup and Management** - allow administrators to create accounts with different permission levels and allow them to login and logout. **Will be completed prior to final presentation.**

 ✔️ Create Fillable Quality Control Forms** - allow users to fill out a standardized quality control form/checklist specific to each of the 20 production stages.

 ✔️ **Track Home Progress on Production Line Status Board** - allow users to visualize the current status of each home on the production line status board (e.g., red = "work in progress", yellow = "pending quality control check and approval", green = "complete").

-❗ **Create, Modify, and Retrieve Defects** -  allow users to create, modify, and retrieve defect records (including images) specific to a home and production stage.
+❗ **Create, Modify, and Retrieve Defects** -  allow users to create, modify, and retrieve defect records (including images) specific to a home and production stage. **Will be completed prior to final presentation.**

-❗ **Attach External Documents to House Record** - allow users to attach external documents (e.g., images, contract documents, construction drawings, etc.) to a home record.
+❗ **Attach External Documents to House Record** - allow users to attach external documents (e.g., images, contract documents, construction drawings, etc.) to a home record. **Will be completed prior to final presentation.**

 ✔️ **Customer Record Management** -  allow users to add, edit, and delete a customer record and link each home with a customer.